Can Folks with Diabetes Munch on Chips 'n' Salsa?

 2. Salsa Sensation:

-Alright, let’s get honest about that bold, zesty dip folks love to scoop up.
-It’s loaded with goodies like tomatoes, onions, peppers, and spices—all bringing serious flavor to the table.
-And those tomatoes?
-They’ve got lycopene, which is a powerhouse antioxidant doing solid work behind the scenes.
+Alright, let’s get real about that bold, zesty dip everyone loves to scoop.
+It’s loaded with ingredients like tomatoes, onions, peppers, and spices—bringing serious flavor with every bite.
+Those tomatoes?
+They provide lycopene, a powerful antioxidant quietly doing important work behind scenes.

 Handling Portion Sizes Like a Boss: